sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.4.7 RESTCONF Entity-tag

+REST Server will support RESTCONF entity-tag and last-modified timestamps in next release.
+Server will not process or send corresponding request, response headers in first release.
-REST Server supports entity-tag and last-modified timestamps only for top level datastore (/restconf/data).
+Note that entity-tag and last-modified timestamps will be supported only for top level datastore node (/restconf/data).
 Per resource entity tags and timestamps will not be supported.
 Global entity tag and timestamp are used for all resources.

 ###### 3.2.2.4.8 RESTCONF Discovery